skysurferxyz2004-web/namwar-horror-game-V2/README.md

 ## Description

+This is written by myself and the ones downbelow is written by Copilot

+This text game in inspired by the terminal used by U.S Govenment in 1980s, Cold War.
+I am trying to simulate it with Code and I hope this can be a MULTIMEDIA ENTERTAINMENT GAME with multiple playing ways
+For example Chapter 2 is powered by Unreal and Chapter 3 is a Interactive VR Movie I hope it will come true and it might be a part of my FYP

 **V2 Enhanced Edition** - This is the definitive version of the Nam War Horror Game with complete psychological horror features.

 This text-based psychological horror game is inspired by the CIA terminal systems used during the 1980s Cold War era.
 The game simulates classified government archival systems with authentic period-appropriate interfaces and documentation styles.